 Master the for loop in PHP to execute code repeatedly with control.
 Explore syntax, practical examples, and best practices for efficient PHP programming.

-loop is one of the most commonly used loops in PHP.
+for Statement in PHPThe for loop is one of the most commonly used loops in PHP.
 It lets you repeat a block of code a certain number of times.
-If youβve used for
+If youβve used for loops in languages like C or JavaScript, PHPβs version will feel familiar.

 for (initialization; condition; increment) {